obestwalter/mau-mau/README.md

 > -- [Wikipedia - Mau Mau](https://goo.gl/r7D63W)

-### How to turn that into a program?

-Switching into egghead mode, you could say that a game of Mau Mau can be modelled as a series of interactions between actors with adjustable, state preserving attributes and behaviours modifying their own attributes and initiating reactions and attribute changes in other actors.
-If you call the actors objects and the behaviour methods you have a basic description of object oriented programming.

 One koan in the Zen of Python says: "If the implementation is easy to explain, it may be a good idea".
 Let's put this to the test and explain the implementation of our Mau Mau program by simply describing the conditions and rules of the game using a rough approximation of the programs' terminology and see if the objects and their interactions make the implementation look obvious.
 Objects used in the program are marked `like this` ; functions that describe (inter)actions are marked like **this**).